Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "And that is problem?"

 "...No.
 I think I just need to vent about it.
 Can’t change it, can’t pretend like it isn’t there.
-It’s just...what *right* did they have to do that?!"
+It’s just... what *right* did they have to do that?!"

 "They had no right.
 But you do what you like doing, yes?
 And would not be able to *do* this if you were not you.
 Not many men of your people can."
 He said it without judgement; not many Ten’Gewek were so fair-minded.
 "It was no good thing, but you can *make* good."